-2014NEIv2 VMT (long-haul combination trucks on restricted roads only) and unreduced 2014NEIv2 hoteling.
-Those ratios were applied to the 2016 VMT (long-haul combination trucks on restricted roads only) to calculate unreduced 2016 HOTELING.
+Hoteling hours were capped by county at a theoretical maximum and any excess hours of the maximum were reduced.
 For calculating reductions, a dataset of truck stop parking space availability was used, which includes a total number of parking spaces per county.
 This same dataset is used to develop the spatial surrogate for allocating county-total hoteling emissions to model grid cells.
 The parking space dataset includes several recent updates based on new truck stops opening and other new information.
-There are 8,784 hours in the year 2016; therefore, the maximum number of possible hoteling hours in a particular county is equal to 8,784 the number of parking spaces in that county.
-Hoteling hours were capped at that theoretical maximum value for 2016 in all counties, with some exceptions.
+There are 8,760 hours in the year 2017; therefore, the maximum number of possible hoteling hours in a particular county is equal to 8,760 \ the number of parking spaces in that county.
+Hoteling hours were capped at that theoretical maximum value for 2017 in all counties, with some exceptions.

 Because the truck stop parking space dataset may be incomplete in some areas, and trucks may sometimes idle in areas other than designated spaces, it was assumed that every county has at least 12 parking spaces, even if fewer parking spaces are found in the parking space dataset.
 Therefore, hoteling hours are never reduced below 105,408 hours for the year in any county.
 If the unreduced hoteling hours were already below that maximum, the hours were left unchanged; in other words, hoteling activity are never increased as a result of this analysis.
-A handful of high activity counties that would otherwise be subject to a large reduction were analyzed individually to see if their parking space count seemed unreasonably low, and the reduction factor was manually adjusted if necessary.
-Also, four states requested that no reductions be applied to the hoteling activity based on parking space availability: CO, ME, NJ, and NY.
-For these states, we did not apply any reductions based on parking space availability and left the unreduced EPA default projections; or in the case of New Jersey, their submitted activity; unchanged.
+Four states requested that no reductions be applied to the hoteling activity based on parking space availability: CO, ME, NJ, and NY.
+For these states, reductions based on parking space availability were not applied.